 Updated: Jun 19, 2021

-“Busy-ness as a Badge of Honor”.
-I have heard this used to describe that person who is always soooo busy.
+“Busyness as a Badge of Honor”.
+I have heard this used to describe the person who is always soooo busy.
 Every time you talk to them or see them they are on the move.
 At work they are buried.
-You ask them to do something and they sigh and roll their eyes and tell you to get in line.
+You ask them to do something and they sigh, roll their eyes, and tell you to get in line.
 Their personal lives are incredibly hectic.
 They are going from one thing to another with barely enough time to breathe.
 I used to work with a guy who would say “I am busier than a one-armed paper hanger in a hurricane!”
 I don’t want to be busier than a one-armed paper hanger in a hurricane.